 Alison Denham is Associate Professor of Philosophy.
 Before coming to Tulane she was Fellow and Tutor in Philosophy at St. Anne’s College, Oxford University.
 A graduate of the University of California, Berkeley, she received her doctorate from Wadham College, University of Oxford (1989).
 Her research and teaching interests include aesthetics, moral psychology, and philosophy of mind.
 Professor Denham’s publications include a book, Metaphor and Moral Experience: An Essay in the Psychology of Value, an edited volume, Plato on Art and Beauty, as well as articles and essays in journals such as Contemporary British Philosophy, the European Journal of Philosophy, and Modern Fiction Studies.

 Books and Edited Volumes

-“Attuned, Transcendent & Transfigured: Nietzsche’s Aesthetic Psychology.”
-In Daniel Came (ed.), Nietzsche on Art.
-Oxford, forthcoming.
+“Attuned, Transcendent & Transfigured: Nietzsche's Aesthetic Psychology” in Daniel Came (ed.), Nietzsche on Art & Life (Oxford University Press, 2013).